RutronikSystemSolutions/RDK3_BLE_Throughput_Measurement_Server/README.md

 ### Operation

-The GATT server startups with the advertisement of the custom Throughput Service and Bluetooth Address 00:A0:50:AA:BB:FF.
-If a client device finds the address online it connects to the server.
+The GATT server starts with the advertisement of the custom Throughput Service and Bluetooth Address 00:A0:50:AA:BB:FF.
+If a client device finds the address online, it connects to the server.
 The server device starts notifying the client:

 <img src="images/debug_output.png" style="zoom:100%;" />

 ### Debugging

-If you successfully have imported the example, the debug configurations are already prepared to use with a the KitProg3, MiniProg4, or J-link.
+If you have successfully imported the example, the debug configurations are already prepared to use with the KitProg3, MiniProg4.
 Open the ModusToolbox™ perspective and find the Quick Panel.
 Click on the desired debug launch configuration and wait for the programming to complete and the debugging process to start.

 <img src="images/debug_start.png" style="zoom:100%;" />

 ## Legal Disclaimer

-The evaluation board including the software is for testing purposes only and, because it has limited functions and limited resilience, is not suitable for permanent use under real conditions.
+The evaluation board, including the software is for testing purposes only and, because it has limited functions and limited resilience, is not suitable for permanent use under real conditions.
 If the evaluation board is nevertheless used under real conditions, this is done at one’s responsibility; any liability of Rutronik is insofar excluded.

 <img src="images/rutronik_origin_kaunas.png" style="zoom:50%;" />